+First Gas may cancel any previously approved Agreed Hourly Profile but will only do so on a Day on which that Agreed Hourly Profile is in effect if, in First Gas’ reasonable opinion, that is necessary to avoid breaching an Acceptable Line Pack Limit or having to curtail DNC or Supplementary Capacity.

-The existence of an Agreed Hourly Profile shall not relieve a Shipper of its obligation to notify NQs in accordance with section 4 and, in each nomination cycle, the Shipper must confirm whether such Agreed Hourly Profile is to apply or not.
-First Gas will provide a facility [on OATIS] to enable the Shipper to do that.
+An Agreed Hourly Profile shall not relieve a Shipper of its obligation to notify NQs in accordance with section 4.
+In each nomination cycle, the Shipper must confirm whether the Agreed Hourly Profile is to apply or not and First Gas will provide a facility on OATIS for that purpose.

-Where First Gas has approved an Agreed Hourly Profile but the Shipper fails to confirm pursuant to section 3.22 that such profile is to apply, First Gas will disregard such Agreed Hourly Profile:

-in its operation of the Transmission System; and in determining the Shipper’s Hourly Overrun Charges during the relevant nominations cycle.
+Where the Shipper fails to confirm pursuant to section 3.21 that the profile is to apply, the Shipper’s NQs shall apply and First Gas will disregard the Agreed Hourly Profile both in relation to its operation of the Transmission System and in determining the Shipper’s Transmission Charges.

-Where requested, First Gas may also approve an Agreed Hourly Profile at a Receipt Point where an OBA applies, for example to manage Scheduled Maintenance or an unplanned Gas production outage.

 First Gas’ approval of an Agreed Hourly Profile shall not derogate from any Shipper’s or OBA Party’s Primary Balancing Obligation.